25 Free Signature Fonts for Logo Design

 20. Wild Youth

 Wild Youth is a beautiful hand-drawn brush script font from Jeremy Vessey.
 It has a distinct influence of adventure and the great outdoors.
-So if you are a nature or travel photographer, this font will make a perfect logo for you.
+So if you are a nature or travel photographer, this signature font will make a perfect logo for you.
 Free for personal & commercial use.
 Download Wild Youth font here.

 Another signature script font by Måns Grebäck.
 I’ve used it many times myself when creating free logo templates.
 It has natural, flowing curves and looks as if written with an ink pen.
 Notera is free for personal use only.
 Download Notera font here.

-Selima is another font with an overflowing baseline but this one takes it a step forward with a messy, thick and thin look.
+Selima is another signature font with an overflowing baseline but this one takes it a step forward with a messy, thick and thin look.
 Almost as if written with a soft, wet brush.
 Free for personal & commercial use – Download Selima font here.

-If you are looking for a font that really looks handwritten, Signatura is the one!
+If you are looking for a signature font that really looks handwritten, Signatura is the one!
 It’s not only free for personal & commercial use but thanks to its mono-weight strokes, it looks like written with a ballpoint pen.
 Download Signatura font here.
 Click on Download and then type $0 in the amount box to get it for free.

 Rachella is a fancy, swirly font that comes with a bunch of swooshes for you to experiment with and it’s free for personal & commercial use.
 Download Rachella font here.